Past workshops, conferences and other special events

 - Save the Children, State of the World’s Mothers, FAQs About Mother’s Index.

 The Center hosted a special book signing celebration of the publication Epidemiology and the People’s Health: Theory and Context authored by Nancy Krieger, PhD, Professor of Society, Human Development and Health, HSPH.
-In this book, Krieger traces the history and contours of epidemiologic theory from ancient societies on through the development of ? and debates within ? contemporary epidemiology worldwide in her new book, Epidemiology and the People’s Health: Theory and Context.
+In this book, Krieger traces the history and contours of epidemiologic theory from ancient societies on through the development of—and debates within—contemporary epidemiology worldwide.
 Outlining an eco-social theory of disease distribution that situates population health and epidemiologic theory in societal and ecologic context, this book offers a more holistic view of how we embody the human experience.

 Co-sponsored by the Pop Center, this event brought together a multidisciplinary group from six continents engaged in HIV/AIDS and sexual and reproductive health and rights work.
 This conference report synthesizes current knowledge and discussions related to the four conference themes and five cross-cutting issues, identifies points of consensus and points of departure amongst participants, highlights suggestions for promoting multidisciplinary research in identified areas, and concludes with recommendations for future research.